- John Jay High School

 Audience: AP-CSP is a great choice for any student who wishes to study any STEM related field in college or trade school like: Computer Science, Data Science, Business Information Systems, Accounting, Economics, Math, Engineering of any sort, Biology, Chemistry, Physics, Environmental Science, Nursing, Pre-Med, etc. Additionally, AP-CSP would be a nice complement to your plan if you wish to become an entrepreneur or study any of the communication sciences like: Journalism, Web Development, or Social Media Marketing.

-Prerequisites: AP-CSP is open to anyone who has successfully completed Computer Game Design and Mobile App Development in the Business Department and/or CS1 and CS2 (Visual Basic) with the Math Department and/or completed Geometry with an 80 or better AND is willing to put in the effort.
+Prerequisites: AP-CSP is open to anyone who has successfully completed Computer Game Design and Mobile App Development in the Business Department and/or CP1 and CP2 (Visual Basic) with the Math Department and/or completed Geometry with an 80 or better AND is willing to put in the effort.

-Getting College Credit: The Advanced Placement exam is a combination of multiple choice questions (70%) and a coding project that is programmed a month in advance of the test (30%).
+Getting College Credit: The Advanced Placement exam grade is comprised of a coding project that is programmed a month in advance (30%) and a 3-hour exam (70%).
+The exam includes 70 multiple choice questions and four short essay questions that address the topics of algorithms, data or list processing, and algorithmic testing procedures.
 Students who receive a passing score on the AP-CSP exam usually receive 3 college credits, but check your intended college for specific information.
 (Note: Most Ivy League Colleges do not grant credit for any AP exams, but they also won't take you if you haven't shown your academic superiority by doing well in rigorous courses like AP... so, giddy-up!)
-This course has a weight of 1.1 on your weighted GPA and class rank.
+This course has a weight of 1.1 on your weighted GPA and class rank. eg 82-> 90 and 90 -> 99.

 Beginning in Grade 11 - Target for Grade 12

 AP Computer Science A (Java Programming): This is the capstone course in computer science.
 It is a challenging curriculum that focuses entirely on the nuances of the Java programming language.
-In previous courses, students would have mastered variable types, arrays, loops, conditionals, functions, parameters and return values.
+In previous study, many students will have mastered variable types, arrays, loops, conditionals, functions, parameters and return values.
 CSA teaches the Java syntax for those concepts and the IDE environment for testing and running Java.
 Students without this background will find that there is a considerable amount of home study required to come up to speed on the basics of programming.
-In addition, CSA students are expected to master the abstract concepts of recursion, encapsulations, and polymorphism.
+In addition, CSA students are expected to recognize recursion and master the abstract concepts of encapsulations and polymorphism.
 The AP exam is in early May.

-Prerequisites: Students will find success in this course if they have received a score of 85 or better in 1-3 years of any combination of the other computer science offerings noted above.
+Prerequisites: Students will find success in this course if they have received a score of 85 or better in 1-3 years of any combination of the other computer science offerings noted above, or a score of 90 or higher in trigonometry.

 Audience: AP-CSA is intended for college-bound students and is an especially good choice for students who wish to study Computer Science, Business Information Systems, Math, Engineering or Physics in college.